-In 1991-92, Vietnam vets visited Polio Orphanage #5 in HCMC/Saigon with Vets With A Mission.
-VWAM agreed to help Sister Jean Marie, the orphanage director, in repairing the rehabilitation pool.
-It had been inoperable since 1979.
-Volunteers connected with the children, and a special bond was formed.
-In 2016, some of these former children, contacted VWAM seeking help to renovate and repairs their homes.
-In 2017 four of six homes were renovated.
+In 1990-91, Vietnam vets visited Polio Orphanage #5 in HCMC/Saigon with Vets With A Mission.
+VWAM agreed to help Sister Jean Marie, orphanage director, repair the inoperable rehabilitation pool.
+Volunteers connected with the children, and a special bond was created.
+In 2016, some of these children, now adults, contacted VWAM seeking help to renovate their homes.
+In 2017, 4 homes were renovated.
 In 2018, 2 more were repaired and in 2019, 3 were renovated.
 Now 2 more houses need to be renovated.

-The quality of life will be greatly improved for these polio victims, providing them with long-term benefits associated with a safe, secure and functional living quarters.
-Vets With A Mission's two decades plus relationship with the children of Polio Orphanage #5 will almost come full circle with this project; one more project in addition to this one to go.
-But the last home renovation must wait until this home is repaired..
+An improved quality of life threshold will be met providing long-term benefits associated with a cleaner, safer, more secure and functional living space.
+Vets With A Mission's three decades plus relationship with the children of Polio Orphanage #5 will come full circle with the final repair and renovation of these last two homes.